By Chris Petris

 Dead Batteries Are Inevitable

-careful you are, there will be times when a dead battery catches you off guard.
+No matter how careful you are, there will be times when a dead battery catches you off guard.
 How you handle the situation can save you plenty of grief and potential bodily harm.
 To begin with, Corvette owners who do not carry their key should consider an Emergency Entry Access System to easily connect a power source to open the door.
 This system will get your doors to unlock so you can pop the hood and connect jumper cables.

 With this in mind, remember that every time jumper cables are used to start your C6, there is a potential for a major voltage spike when the cables are disconnected.
 The alternator sees a major current loss as the cable is removed and spikes voltage momentarily.
 In some cases, everything seems fine, but then, out of the blue, an electronic component has a failure soon afterward.
 The best policy with a dead battery is to charge it before starting the car.
 We all know that this will not be possible to do at times.
 If you find yourself in this predicament, leave the jumper cables on for five minutes before attempting to start the engine.
 After the engine starts, leave the cables on for another five minutes to allow the charging system to stabilize.
 Always connect the negative cable last and disconnect the negative cable first.
 Jumper cable instructions warn you to connect the negative cable at an engine location rather than the battery’s negative terminal.
 This is to prevent explosion of the inherent gasses that all batteries have venting in the area of the terminals.
 In the side post battery’s case, the vents are on the top and still close to the dangerous gasses.
 Using the alternator to bring the battery back to full charge adds significant load and heat to the alternator.
 Alternator life will be shortened significantly if it is constantly working at full capacity from a weak battery.
 Likewise, if your battery is consistently dying because of a draw, operating the alternator at full capacity will shorten its life.